bobbydwise1/site-rebuild-ng/README.md

 ## Known Bugs

-* The app appears to compile, but throws an error message about not being able to find the module firebase/app.
-* Parent - Child relationships appear to be broken.
+* The app does not compile.
+This error is be related to Firebase CRUD.

+## Working Features

+* Gallery CR (of "CRUD")
+* Base template of simplified website.

 ## Eventual Features

-* Full CRUD connection to Firebase database for images.
+* The most important required feature is to get Full CRUD connection to Firebase database for images working.
+This is still on going.
+* Full artist profile CRUD.
 * Gallery viewing mode.
 * Individual image viewing mode.
 * Individual image viewing mode has semi-threaded message board.
-* Image rating system.
 * User / Admin login.

 ## Support and contact details

-_{Contact Robert Lee at bobbydwise1@hotmail.com}_
+_Contact Robert Lee at bobbydwise1@hotmail.com_

 ## Technologies Used

-_Atom editor, Javascript, jQuery, HTML, CSS, NPM, Bootstrap, Angular._
+_Atom editor, Javascript, jQuery, HTML, CSS, NPM, Bootstrap, Angular, Firebase._

 ### License